mihai-costin/game/README.md

 Space war - Battle Day

+A game similar with Pong, but with spaceships and bombs

-Using tensorflow.js to train the AI
+Using tensorflow.js + keras to train the AI, learn to dodge bullets